 Showering Behind Safety Glass

 Most home showers have glass to upgrade your bathroom look and add value to your home.
 At Glass Doctor, not only can we offer multiple shower design options, but we make sure your shower or tub enclosure is safely and professionally installed.

-We come out to your house for a free, in-home consultation and provide an estimate within 24 hours.
+We come out to your house for an in-home consultation and provide an estimate within 24 hours.
 We’ll take measurements and answer any questions you may have.
 We also do a ventilation evaluation to make sure your drywall stays mold and mildew free.